dante engineering

 The foundation is the most important part of your structure.
-Foundations are normally made up of concrete footings laid underground as a structural base to a poured concrete or CMU block wall.
+Foundations are typically made up of concrete footings laid underground as the structural base for a poured concrete or CMU block wall.
 Foundation problems should be addressed as soon as they are discovered and before the damage is irreversible.
 The two most common types of foundation failures are foundation settlement (vertical movement of the footers) and foundation wall bowing (lateral movement of below-grade walls).

 Foundation Settlement

 Typical signs of foundation settlement are stair-step cracks and vertically sheared bricks or blocks.
-The most common and typically most economical method of repairing failed foundations that have settled is to install a series of steel underpinning piers below the affected foundation area.
-The concept is founded on the principle of turning or pushing an anchor into stable subsoil strata until the torque or pressure applied indicates that the necessary load capacity has been achieved.
-The load-bearing steel shafts are installed independent of the structure and their bearing or holding capacity is verified as each pier is installed.
+The most common and typically most economical method for repairing failed, settled foundations is to install a series of steel underpinning piers below the affected area.
+The concept is based on the principle of turning or pushing an anchor into stable subsoil strata until the applied torque or pressure indicates that the required load capacity has been achieved.
+The load-bearing steel shafts are installed independently of the structure, and their bearing or holding capacity is verified for each pier as it is installed.

 Adjustable brackets are then attached to the base of foundation walls, connecting the anchors to the foundation.
-The weight of the home is then shifted to the anchors.
-In the process, foundations, walls, and floors are repositioned and retained from further movement.
+The home’s weight is then shifted to the anchors.
+In the process, foundations, walls, and floors are repositioned and held to prevent further movement.

 Bowing or Leaning Foundations

-Bowing walls will commonly have a long horizontal crack starting near a corner foundation to the opposite corner of the same wall.
-This crack is typically within the middle third of the wall but can be in the upper third as well.
+Bowing walls often have a long horizontal crack running from a corner foundation to the opposite corner of the same wall.
+This crack is typically within the middle third of the wall, but can be in the upper third as well.
 Horizontal cracks in the lower third of the wall are often associated with a shift or offset of blocks rather than a bow of the wall.

 These here are the most common remedial methods of stabilizing bowing walls are installing a series of (A) vertical struts or I-beams, (B) wall anchors or dead-man anchors, and (C) carbon strips.
 Each method has its own advantages and disadvantages and not all methods can be used in every situation.